rchesak/price-forecasting/README.md

 Price forecasting data science challenge, which I hacked together in a strict 3.5 day time limit.

 ## Quick Results Summary
-The linear regression model explains 84% of the variance in regional average avocado prices across the USA (R-squared = 0.8372).
+The linear regression model captures 84% of the variance in regional average avocado prices across the USA (**R-squared = 0.8372**).

-On average, the selected model predicts avocado prices within 11 cents of the true value (mean absolute error = 0.113, unit = USD).
+On average, the selected model forecasts avocado prices within 11 cents of the true value (**mean absolute error = 0.113**, unit = USD, forecasting one week ahead).

 ## Presentation
 See the presentation [powerpoint](https://github.com/rchesak/price-forecasting/blob/master/chesak_avocado_case_study.pptx) or [pdf](https://github.com/rchesak/price-forecasting/blob/master/chesak_avocado_case_study.pdf) for an executive overview, followed by a technical overview.